chaos-mesh/website/versioned_docs/version-2.3.3/manage-user-permissions.md

 import PickHelmVersion from '@site/src/components/PickHelmVersion'

-This document describes how to manage user permissions in Chaos Mesh, including creating user account of different roles, binding permissions for users, managing tokens, and enable or disable permission authentication.
+This document describes how to manage user permissions in Chaos Mesh, including creating user accounts with different roles, binding permissions to users, managing tokens, and enabling or disabling permission authentication.

-Chaos Mesh uses the native [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) features in Kubernetes to manage user roles and permissions.
-To create, view and manage Chaos experiments, users need to have the corresponding permissions in the `apiGroups` of `chaos-mesh.org` to customize resources of Chaos experiments.
+Chaos Mesh uses [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) authorization to manage user roles and permissions.
+To create, view and manage Chaos Experiments, users must have the appropriate permissions in the `apiGroups` of `chaos-mesh.org` to customise the resources of Chaos Experiments.

-:::note
+:::caution

-If Chaos Mesh is installed using Helm, permission authentication is enabled by default.
-For production environments and other scenarios with high security requirements, it is recommended to keep the permission authentication feature enabled.
-If you just want to give Chaos Mesh a try and quickly create Chaos experiments without enabling the permission authentication feature, you can refer to [Enable or disable permission authentication](#enable-or-disable-permission-authentication) to learn how to disable the feature.
+Chaos Mesh allows you to disable permission authentication, see [Enable or disable permission authentication](#enable-or-disable-permission-authentication) to learn how to disable it.

+**Note that we do not recommend disabling permission authentication in production environments.**

 :::

-### Create user accounts and bind permissions
+## Create user accounts and bind permissions

 You can create user accounts and bind permissions directly through the Chaos Mesh Dashboard interface.
 When you access the Dashboard, a login window pops up.
 Click the link **Click here to generate**: